equinor/appsec-fundamentals-secret-scanning/ex-07/readme.md

 ### -- Discussions --

-- What are the benefit of "branch protection"?
+- What are the benefits of "branch protection"?
 - What would a *good* branch protection rule be?